vincentbernat/www.luffy.cx/README.md

 LLMs to edit the English content or to translate to French.
 Since French is my mother tongue, I edit the French result myself.

+Using Claude 3.5 Sonnet, I use the following prompts, then copy/paste Markdown content, with the exception of code blocks.

 ### Translating

-Using Claude 3.5 Sonnet, I use the following prompt, then copy/paste Markdown content, with the exception of code blocks:

 > Translate to French the following text, keep markdown markup, and enclose the
 > result in a code block.
 For links, keep the original references.

 ### Editing

-Using Claude 3.5 Sonnet, I use the following prompt, then copy/paste Markdown content, with the exception of code blocks:

 > Edit the following text, keep markdown markup, and enclose the result in a
 > code block.
 There is no need to add comments.
 You can include very light